boris-kz/CogAlg/README.md

 Full introduction: <www.cognitivealgorithm.info>

 Intelligence is a general cognitive ability, ultimately the ability to predict.
 That includes planning, which technically is a self-prediction.
 Any prediction is interactive projection of known patterns, hence the first step must be pattern discovery.
 This perspective is well established, pattern recognition is a core of any IQ test.
 Recognition is a product of comparisons, ordered in some form of search.
-But I don't see any conceptually consistent attempts to implement recursively incremental search, which is critical for scalability.
+All this sounds pretty conventional, but I don't know of any attempts to implement consistently incremental search, as explained below.

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most everyone else use neural nets, which work in very coarse statistical fashion.
 Capsule Networks, recently introduced by Geoffrey Hinton et al, are more local and selective by multiple instantiation parameters.
 But they still start with weighted summation per parameter, which degrades the data before comparison and evaluation.

-In the next section, I define atomic comparison and resulting patterns, then describe hierarchically recursive algorithm to search for incrementally complex patterns.
+In the next section, I define atomic comparison and resulting patterns, then describe hierarchically recursive algorithm of search for incrementally complex patterns.
 The following two sections compare my scheme to ANN, BNN, and CapsNet.
 This is an open project, we need help with design and implementation: [WIKI](https://github.com/boris-kz/CogAlg/wiki).
 I pay for contributions or monthly if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).

 ### Outline of my approach